 Dr. Lewis’s main research interests include neurotrauma and neuroimaging with a focus on acute and chronic spinal cord injury in dogs.
 Her research involves developing novel clinical and imaging techniques to improve diagnosis and recovery from severe spinal cord injury.
 Click here for more information about clinical trials

 Dr. Thomovsky’s research interests include post-operative neurologic patients, novel anti-convulsant therapies, and movement disorders.

 Clinical trials are used to determine the safety and/or effectiveness of the new healthcare options.
 A clinical trial is research which tries to answer specific questions about drugs or new therapies in patients.
 Carefully conducted clinical trials are the fastest and safest way to investigate new ideas and find treatments that work.
-Learn more about Current clinical trials at the Veterinary Teaching Hospital.
+Learn more about Current clinical trials at the Purdue University Veterinary Hospital.

 More on our research efforts: